 The program also welcomes SOEP data users who would like support from experts at DIW Berlin in working on research projects with the SOEP data.

 Special guest programs are available for early-career researchers, student interns, and InGRID-2 grant recipients.

 We can also arrange guest visits to Kantar Public, the SOEP’s fieldwork organization located in Munich.

 Data protection legislation requires that all access to small-scale regional data be provided from secure computers at the SOEP Research Data Center.
 Regional data include:

 Our SOEP-in-Residence program welcomes researchers who would like support and advice from experts on our team in working on research projects with SOEP data.
 Guest researchers are provided with office space (as available) and data access, and are invited to present the results of their research at DIW Berlin during their stay.

 Various types of research stays are provided:

-The SOEP has a special guest program for early-career researchers.
+The SOEP has a special guest program for early-career researchers, the SOEP Visiting Young Scholar Program (VYSP).
 Every year, for our guests in this program, we pay part of their travel and accommodation expenses for up to three-month research stays at the SOEP.
 Researchers below the age of 35 who are planning research projects involving SOEP data are invited to apply.

-Applicants should submit a CV and a brief description of the research project (three pages maximum).
+Applicants to the SOEP Visiting Young Scholar Program (VYSP) should submit a CV and a brief description of the research project (three pages maximum).
 The application should state the planned time frame and the SOEP dataset that will be used in the project.
 Researchers who take part in this program are expected to publish their findings as a SOEPpaper within three months after the end of their research stay.

 Applications may be submitted at any time.